 My professional journey wasn't "linear" by traditional standards.
-As a young person I put myself through college.
-To do it, I worked nights in a rowdy little bar on Miami Beach, and taught young people in the evenings.
-After 4 years of juggling internship, school and work schedules, I graduated.
+As a young person I paid my way through college.
+To do it, I worked overnights in a little bar on Miami Beach, and taught young people in the evenings.
+After 4 years of juggling grueling work and school schedules, I graduated.
 I was itching for an adventurous and educational experience- something different.
 I took the first adventurous job I could find crewing on a solar powered sailboat on the other side of the world (New Zealand).
 I learned how to sail and cook on the open sea, while learning about the alternative power of sun and wind that moved us through the water.
 I was inspired, but also quite sea sick.

-From the open ocean, I transitioned to working with my hands in the soil.
-I worked as an environmental and arts educator in emergent Agroecology projects across the the US/Turtle Island.
-Then I was called to return to the Northeast, where my own ancestors once migrated, so I could pursue the next phase of my career and root into a journey of understanding.
+After a few months on the open ocean I decided to return my feet and my hands to the soil.
+I worked as an environmental and arts educator in emergent Agroecology projects across the the US.
+Throughout this journey I found myself called to the Northeast, where my own ancestors once migrated, so I could pursue the next phase of my career and root into a journey of personal understanding.

 Beginning in Boston in 2010, I studied collaborative educational praxis under the mentorship of the powerful educators and activists at Mission Hill School in Boston.

-My journey with honeybees began at around the same time.
+My journey with honeybees began at the same time.
 While attending graduate school and completing my work at Mission Hill, I volunteered with a small collective of beekeepers.
 Together we started the Boston Area Beekeeper Association and the Boston Tour de Hives, a bicycle powered apiary tour of the greater Boston area.

-I've since set roots in Western Massachusetts.
+I've since set roots in so-called Western Massachusetts.
 Here, I've taken all of the organizational, agricultural and apicultural skills I cultivated as a young person and created my own small business built upon the practices of reciprocity modeled by the social structures of the bees themselves.